JuanPabloDiaz/freeForGeeks/README.md

 - [Dr. Link Check](https://www.drlinkcheck.com) is a valuable web-based service designed to help website owners and administrators identify and address broken links on their websites. | Freemiun
 - [Broken link checker](https://www.npmjs.com/package/broken-link-checker) is a Node.js package that checks websites and web applications for broken links. ⭐ [1.5k stars](https://github.com/stevenvachon/broken-link-checker)
 - [Responsively](https://responsively.app) is a modified web browser that helps in responsive web development.
 A web developer's must have dev-tool. ⭐ [21.9k stars](https://github.com/responsively-org/responsively-app)
+- [DDEV](https://ddev.com) is an open-source tool that makes it simple to get local development environments up and running in minutes.
+Docker-based local PHP+Node.js web development environments. ⭐ [2.5k stars](https://github.com/ddev/ddev)
+- [Upto.Site](https://upto.site) is a free URL shortening service that allows users to create short URLs quickly and easily.
+- [f5bot](https://f5bot.com) is a free service that monitors the web for mentions of your brand, product, or other keywords.
+Get an email when your brand is mentioned on Reddit, Hacker News, or anywhere else on the web.

 ## Tools